Most people just guess when asked how much money one should have saved for retirement by the age of 30.

-Rather than confront a seemingly impossible savings goal, working through retirement is many people’s solution.
-Eighty-three percent of millennials — 18 to 34 year olds — say they plan to work through their retirement years either for income, to stay busy or to pursue a passion, according to a study published in the fall of 2016 by Merrill Edge.
+Rather than set a seemingly impossible savings goal, many people say they will keep working after retirement.
+Eighty-three percent of millennials — 18 to 34 year olds — say they plan to work through their retirement years for income, to stay busy or to pursue a passion, according to a study published by Merrill Edge in the fall of 2016.

-Planning to work throughout retirement is risky because of your health, a loved one’s health or a potentially weak job market.
-Or you might just get sick of working, even if you love your job so much now that you can’t imagine ever wanting to quit.
+A plan that anticipates working after retirement is risky because of the potential for health problems to make it difficult or impossible to hold a job, or the possibility of a weak labor market.
+Furthermore, you might just get sick of working, even if you love your job so much now that you can’t imagine ever wanting to quit.

 The most important goal: Good financial habits

-Robert Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pennsylvania, says that the most important goal to have achieved by age 30 is to have developed a plan for paying down debt and saving for retirement and be devoting a meaningful portion of income, such as 10 percent, to saving for retirement.
+Robert Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pennsylvania, says that the most important goal for age 30 is to have a plan to pay down debt and save a meaningful portion of income — as much as 10 percent — in a retirement account.

-Your savings accumulation by age 30 will depends on your career path and how much you continue to invest in building your future earning power.
+How much you accumulate by age 30 depends on your career path and investments you make in your future earning potential.

-“For instance, if you are 30 years old and are currently training to become a medical doctor, it is likely that you haven’t saved anything and, in fact, have taken on a great deal of debt.
-But, that is appropriate given that you are increasing your future earning power,” Johnson says.
+“For instance, if you are 30 years old and are currently training to become a medical doctor, it’s likely that you haven’t saved anything and, in fact, have taken on a great deal of debt.
+That is appropriate, given that you are increasing your future earning power,” Johnson says.